alcrene/smttask/README.md

 *smttask* requires Python >= 3.7.

 At present it also requires some development packages (*mackelab_toolbox*, *parameters* and *sumatra*).
-These dependencies are taken care by first installing the package requirements:
+These dependencies are taken care of by first installing the package requirements:

     pip install -r requirements.txt
     pip install .